-Fired ‘Law & Order: SVU’ Spin-Off Writer Craig Gore Wants A Second Chance: ‘I Am Ashamed’
+Fired ‘Law & Order: SVU’ Spinoff Writer Craig Gore Wants A Second Chance: ‘I Am Ashamed’

 When the news broke that Wolf had terminated Gore from the show, the majority of users on social media appeared to support his decision.
 Dozens of people were impressed by the prolific executive producer acting so fast, including Law & Order: SVU star Ice-T, who praised Wolf for his decision.

-While chatting with Page Six, the writer said he would like to apologize to both Ice-T and Wolf if he was given the opportunity.
+While chatting with Page Six, the writer said he would apologize to both Ice-T and Wolf if he was given the opportunity.

 The Wrap reported that Meloni also discussed Gore’s firing on his Twitter.
-He said he had “no idea” who the writer was in response to a now-deleted fan tweet.
+He wrote he had “no idea” who the writer was in response to a now-deleted fan tweet.

 Meloni was not mentioned in the Page Six article.

-The outlet also specifically asked Gore if he would consider working on the upcoming George Floyd episode planned for season 22 of Law & Order: SVU.
+The outlet also specifically asked Gore if he would consider working on the upcoming George Floyd episode planned for Season 22 of Law & Order: SVU.
 Showrunner Warren Leight confirmed the episode was in the works in a recent interview.

 Gore went on to say that if he were given another chance to work on the franchise, he would gladly accept the opportunity.